gabrieldernbach/approximate_joint_diagonalization/README.md

 [2] D. T. Pham, “Joint Approximate Diagonalization of Positive Definite Hermitian Matrices,” SIAM Journal on Matrix Analysis and Applications, vol. 22, no. 4, pp. 1136–1152, Jan.
 2001.

 ### CPU version
 CPU implementations are based on numpy.
-Necessary modifications for just-in-time compilation via numba werde made.
+Parallelization and just in time compilation are realized with numba.
+The code was modified to work with the library accordingly

 ### GPU versions
 GPU versions with parallelization are written in pytorch.